xmos/lib_audio_dsp/doc/run_time_control_guide/index.rst

 .. literalinclude:: ../../test/pipeline/doc_examples/run_time_dsp/config.txt

 This dictionary does not contain `CMD_VOLUME_CONTROL_TARGET_GAIN`, but is does contain "target_gain".
-The final command name is constructed as "CMD_{STAGE}_{PARAMETER}" where stage and parameter should be replaced with the correct values for each, capitalised.
+The final command name is constructed as "CMD_{STAGE_TYPE}_{PARAMETER}" where stage type and parameter should be replaced with the correct values for each, capitalised.
+All stages of the same type (e.g. `VolumeControl`) will have the same set of parameters.

 The format and type of the control parameters for each stage are chosen to optimise processing time on the DSP thread.
 For example, `CMD_VOLUME_CONTROL_TARGET_GAIN` is not a floating point value in decibels, but rather